mBrandt85/cygni/README.md

 Express server in the backend, fetching artist data fom MusicBrainz via api route's MBID parameters.
 Fetching additional data from Wikipedia and album images from CoverArtArchive.

 React SPA in the frontend, served by Express in Production.
-Displaying results and saving search history in localStorage to avoid to many unnecessary requests, and loading time.
+Displaying results and saving search history in localStorage to avoid to unnecessary requests.

 ## Setup

-Application is written in Node.js 14.15.5.
+Application requires Node.js.
-Node.js download page: **https://nodejs.org/en/download/**
+Download latest stable verion here: **https://nodejs.org/en/download/**

 ### Installing dependencies